Findings: Licensing Consistently Has No Positive Effect on Service Quality

 The primary findings from this study are two-fold.

 First, across the multiple occupations and states, licensing (or stricter forms of it) consistently does not appear to produce greater service quality.
-In eight of the comparisons, there are no statistically significant differences in Yelp ratings.
+In seven of the comparisons, there are no statistically significant differences in Yelp ratings.
 Quality in unlicensed or less burdensomely licensed states is essentially equivalent to that in licensed or more burdensomely licensed states.

 We also observe no consistent patterns in the states with higher or lower Yelp ratings.
-In six of the nine comparisons, businesses in unlicensed or less burdensomely licensed states receive higher ratings, while in the other three comparisons, businesses in licensed or more burdensomely licensed states do.
+In five of the nine comparisons, businesses in unlicensed or less burdensomely licensed states receive higher ratings, while in the other four comparisons, businesses in licensed or more burdensomely licensed states do.
 If licensing, or stricter forms of it, truly produces greater service quality, we would expect businesses in licensed, or more burdensomely licensed, states—the red bars in Figure 1—to consistently receive higher Yelp ratings.
 Yet our results show no such consistent pattern.

 Figure 1: Across Nine Comparisons, Licensing Never Produces Statistically Greater Quality

 Even stronger evidence comes from our statistical analysis.
-All but one of the differences shown in Figure 1 are no greater than what we might expect to see through random chance.
-Across eight of nine comparisons in which businesses were effectively alike, save for their regulatory environments, licensing is not associated with differences in quality that exceed what we would expect from chance alone.
+All but two of the differences shown in Figure 1 are no greater than what we might expect to see through random chance.
+Across seven of nine comparisons in which businesses were effectively alike, save for their regulatory environments, licensing is not associated with differences in quality that exceed what we would expect from chance alone.
 And because the nine comparisons cover six occupations and nine states, our findings are unlikely to be an artifact of any particular occupation, type of occupation or state.